 Defining Brain Fog

 So what is brain fog?
-Columbia University professor Mady Hornig explains: “Episodes of ‘brain fog’ are transient periods where people have problems with cognitive processes such as concentrating, laying down or retrieving memories, or feelings of confusion or disorientation.
-They may experience their thinking as being slowed or have problems with multi-tasking.”
+Columbia University professor Mady Hornig explains: “Episodes of ‘brain fog’ are transient periods where people have problems with cognitive processes such as concentrating, laying down or retrieving memories, or [have] feelings of confusion or disorientation.
+They may experience their thinking as being slowed, or have problems with multi-tasking.”
 Hornig is Director of Translational Research at the Center for Infection and Immunity and Associate Professor of Epidemiology, Columbia University Mailman School of Public Health.

 “Sometimes,” Hornig adds, “this cognitive cloudiness indicates a different sort of issue, one that may cause greater interference with one’s ability to function, and that may require professional attention.”